Maximizing Your S-Corp Home Office Tax Deduction: Tips and Tricks

 • Repairs and Maintenance: Expenses directly related to your home office, like painting or HVAC repairs.

-• Depreciation: For homeowners, a portion of your property depreciation.
+• Depreciation: For homeowners, a portion of your property is depreciation.

 Do I Need to Keep Records for My Home Office Deductions?

-Absolutely.
-Accurate recordkeeping is essential to avoid issues with the IRS.
-Keep detailed records of:
+Accurate recordkeeping is absolutely essential to avoid issues with the IRS.
+If you plan to make a home office deduction, keep detailed records of:

 • Home-related expenses, such as utility bills and repairs.